 That way, you’ll have one big errand run a week instead of wasting gas and driving around town every other day.
 If a once week isn’t realistic for you, even taking one or two fewer errand trips than what you are currently doing now will help you save.

 Not only will this habit save you money but time as well.

 Ride a Bicycle

-One frugal habit that I like to do that saves money is to ride my bicycle everywhere.
-Transportation can suck a budget dry, but if you add a bike to your regiment, you can save money on gasoline, parking, maintenance on a vehicle, or even fees paid for public transportation.
+One frugal habit I like to do that saves money is riding my bicycle everywhere.
+Transportation can suck a budget dry, but if you add a bike to your regiment, you can save money on gasoline, parking, vehicle maintenance, or even public transportation fees.

 The added benefit of riding a bike has some daily exercise.
 The flood of endorphins that flow through your body on a ride beats having some stress stuck in traffic.
 After a few months, you may not even miss using your car as much.
 It is a win-win.
 Start riding a bike to save more money.